Shreyash01-Betwar/M1_Solution_Of_Swing_Equation_Util/README.md

 # M1_Solution_Of_Swing_Equation_Util
-*Repository to give the solution for the disturbance in synchronous machine by solving swing equation and giving the proper values of delta and omega for which the machine will become stable.
+A utility designed to give the solution for the disturbance in the synchronous machine by solving swing equation and giving the proper values of delta and omega for which the machine will become stable.

 ## Milestome -1
 * Folder Structure